CDCgov/metapop-model/docs/defining_beta.md

   & 10000 & 1000 & 1000 & 12000
 \end{matrix}$$

-To make the matrix per capita, which we will denote $M$, we ensure that the 'to' contacts sum properly to our $k$:
+To make the per capita matrix, which we will denote $M$, we ensure that the 'to' contacts sum properly to our $k$ for each population:

 $$\begin{matrix}
   & A & B & C \\